palaciod/job-scout/README.md

 ### Computer Vision
 - Uses OpenCV for template matching to find UI elements
 - Tesseract OCR for text extraction from job postings
+- **Note**: Screenshot-based detection is currently resolution-dependent and may require adjustments for different display setups
-- Robust handling of different screen resolutions and layouts
+- Robust handling of different screen resolutions and layouts (work in progress)

 ### Safety Features
 - Global escape key listener for immediate stop